So Much (for) Stardust: TV performances

 The band performed "Love from the Other Side" on Jimmy Kimmel Live! the same day it was released.
 The band performed "Heartbreak Feels So Good" on Jimmy Kimmel Live! on January 31, 2023.

 Tour

 On January 31, 2023, the band announced their first solo headlining tour since 2019, So Much For (Tour) Dust, with 30 dates across North America.
-The band will be joined by Bring Me the Horizon, with Alkaline Trio, New Found Glory, Four Year Strong, The Academy Is…, Royal & the Serpent, Games We Play, Daisy Grenade, and Carr appearing for select dates.
-It is currently unknown if Joe Trohman will tour with the band, due to his temporary hiatus.
+The band was joined by Bring Me the Horizon and Royal & the Serpent with Alkaline Trio, New Found Glory, Four Year Strong, The Academy Is..., Games We Play, Daisy Grenade, and Carr appearing for select dates.
+Joe Trohman toured with the band following an end to his hiatus.

+On February 8, 2023, the band announced a Europe and UK leg of So Much for (Tour) Dust with fifteen dates.
+Due to overwhelming demand, a second London date was added shortly after.
+The band was joined by Pvris, and nothing,nowhere. for this leg.

+On September 7, 2023, the band announced a second US leg, now being stylized as So Much for (2our) Dust, which happened in 2024 with twenty-three dates.
+The band was joined by Jimmy Eat World along with The Maine, Hot Mulligan, Daisy Grenade, Games We Play, and Carr appearing on select dates for this leg.

-The tour is scheduled to begin on June 21, 2023 at Chicago’s Wrigley Field and will end on November 9 at Max-Schmeling-Halle in Berlin.
+The tour began on June 21, 2023, at Chicago's Wrigley Field and concluded on April 6, 2024 at Target Center in Minneapolis.